Methohexital Side Effects

 For Healthcare Professionals

-Applies to methohexital: intravenous powder for injection, intravenous solution
+Applies to methohexital: injectable powder for injection, intravenous powder for injection, intravenous solution

-Psychiatric side effects have included emergence delirium, restlessness, and anxiety, especially in the presence of postoperative pain.[Ref]
+Frequency not reported: Emergence delirium, restlessness, and anxiety (especially in the presence of postoperative pain)[Ref]

 1. "Product Information.
 Brevital Sodium (methohexital)."
-JHP Pharmaceuticals, Saddle River, NJ.
+Par Pharmaceutical Inc, Chestnut Ridge, NY.

 More about methohexital